 With many kids working part-time jobs or doing chores for family, friends and neighbors to earn a few dollars, the question always comes up: When should your child open a bank account and potentially get a debit card?

-Dean Brauer, president and co-founder of gohenry, has these tips for parents who want to help their kids learn to manage money:
+Dean Brauer, president and co-founder of gohenry, a debit card and financial education app designed for kids and teens, has these tips for parents who want to help their kids learn to manage money: